LordPatate/fiery-tales/chapters/03-adventure/english.md

 Try to answer these kinds of questions:
 - What kind of story do you want to tell?
 - Which tropes do you want to use?
-- Which surprises will the players discover?
+- Which mysteries must the players uncover?

 Once you have a good scenario, building the challenges and characters might get easier.
 You could also rely on improvisation skills and the behavior of your players to come up with new events from the consequence of their choices.